Disposal at sea publications

-The Disposal at Sea Program reports annually on its activities to the International Maritime Organization (IMO).
-The Program also informs Canada's Parliament through input to the Canadian Environmental Protection Act, 1999 (CEPA) Annual Report available through the CEPA Registry.
+The Environment and Climate Change Canada (ECCC) Disposal at Sea Program reports annually on its activities to the International Maritime Organization.
+The Program also informs Canada's Parliament through input to the Canadian Environmental Protection Act, 1999 (CEPA) Annual Report available through the CEPA Environmental Registry.

-- General Public – Ocean fertilization activities are currently not allowed, with some limited exceptions.
-(PDF; 1.51 MB)
+- General Public: Ocean fertilization activities are currently not allowed, with some limited exceptions.

-- Research Community – Ocean fertilization activities are currently not allowed except for qualified research.
-(PDF; 646 KB)
+- Research Community: Ocean fertilization activities are currently not allowed except for qualified research.

 This paper discusses ways of modifying the permit fees to reduce the costs for clients that carry out routine dredging or excavation and to set a maximum level for the fees.
 The first proposal is the introduction of an annual fee cap for disposal at sea permits for maintenance dredging and excavation operations.
-A fee cap would require amendments to the Ocean Dumping Permit Fee Regulations (Site Monitoring) under the (FAA) and be subject to the formal regulatory process.
 The second proposal involves a multi-year permit fee for maintenance dredging and excavation.
-This would require amendments to CEPA.

-This document outlines proposals for a process to be used in setting boundary lines between the sea and freshwater for the purposes of EC's Ocean Disposal Program.
-In particular this process will be considered as it applies to setting the boundary in major estuaries such as the Fraser River estuary in British Columbia, the Mackenzie River estuary in the North West Territories, and the Miramichi River estuary in New Brunswick.
-Consideration will also be given to how the process would work for areas of brackish water such as the Bras d'Or Lakes in Nova Scotia.
+This document outlines proposals for a process to be used in setting boundary lines between the sea and freshwater for the purposes of the Disposal at Sea Program.
+In particular this process will be considered as it applies to setting the boundary in major estuaries Consideration will also be given to how the process would work for areas of brackish water.

 Public consultations occurred in the winter 2003.
 A consultation report has been prepared.

-This paper was prepared for that review.
-It focuses on the issue of cost recovery through monitoring fees and presents an analysis of the fees paid, who paid them, how they have been spent, and an update on the costs of disposal site monitoring.
+This paper focuses on the issue of cost recovery through monitoring fees and presents an analysis of the fees paid, who paid them, how they have been spent, and an update on the costs of disposal site monitoring.

-To be completed using compatible word-processing software, printed out, and submitted with supporting documents to your nearest Disposal at Sea Program Office.
+To be completed using compatible word-processing software, printed out, and submitted with supporting documents to your nearest Disposal at Sea Program regional office.

-Alternatively, hard copies of the application form for a disposal at sea permit may be obtained from your nearest Disposal at Sea Program Office.
+Alternatively, hard copies of the application form for a Disposal at Sea permit may be obtained from your nearest Disposal at Sea Program regional office.

-The application must contain proof that a notice of the application was published in a newspaper of general circulation in the vicinity of the proposed loading and disposal activities to satisfy CEPA.
+The application must contain proof that a notice of application was published in a newspaper of general circulation in the vicinity of the proposed loading and disposal activities to satisfy CEPA requirements.

-The National Guidelines for Monitoring Dredged and Excavated Material at Ocean Disposal Sites provides advice to managers and professionals on developing and implementing monitoring projects at ocean disposal sites that receive dredged and excavated material.
+This document provides advice to managers and professionals on developing and implementing monitoring projects at disposal at sea sites that receive dredged and excavated material.
 Issues discussed include: